shap0011/25F_CST8911/Lab4/Lab4_README.md

 Screenshot showing resources have all been deleted or just delete resource group

+---

 **Some students are having issues with this lab and if that's the case, please show the screenshots of the errors creating the automation account, and do this lab below.**

 **Main Tasks for Azure**

-1. In a GitHub repo, you can add just a simple html file, or also CSS file and anything else needed for a web application, you want /6
+**1. In a GitHub repo, you can add just a simple html file, or also CSS file and anything else needed for a web application, you want /6**

-2. Create a static web app select Free as plan type and link to your GitHub account /2
+**2. Create a static web app select Free as plan type and link to your GitHub account /2**

-3. Ensure that in your GitHub repo a workflows folder was created and there is a .yml file /2
+**3. Ensure that in your GitHub repo a workflows folder was created and there is a .yml file /2**

-4. Click to go to your new site(this may take a couple of minutes for it to be deployed) /1
+**4. Click to go to your new site(this may take a couple of minutes for it to be deployed) /1**

-5. Update the html file in repo change the name or add something to it /2
+**5. Update the html file in repo change the name or add something to it /2**

-6. Confirm that site get automatically updated with new change /1 Delete resources /1
+**6. Confirm that site get automatically updated with new change /1**

+**Delete resources /1**

 ➡️ **Step 1:**